RyanNguyen0203/Udacity_FullStackNanodegree_Project03_LogAnalysis/README.md

 - Articles' popularity (measured by number of requests)
 - Authors' popularity (measured by number of requests for their articles)
 - Days on which more than 1% of requests lead to errors
+## Program's general description
+The Python script `sql-report.py` makes use of Python DB-API psycopg2 to query data from PostgreSQL database.
+To minimise the number of queries used, each insight above is drawn using only one SQL query.
+The answer is then printed out in plain text to the terminal window that calls the script.
 ## Installation
 1. Follow this [guide](https://goo.gl/Nx5u8L) to install VirtualBox and configure it with Vagrant.
 2. Then follow this [guide](https://goo.gl/NPiiyV) to download the data and create the *__news__* database